seatable/seatable-admin-docs/manual/docker/Python-Runner/Update SeaTable Python Runner.md

 # Upgrade of SeaTable Python Runner

-Upgrade of the SeaTable python runner includes the upgrade of **FASS Scheduler, Python Runner Docker image,  and Python Runner service**, and please refer the following content for details.
+Upgrade of the SeaTable python runner includes the upgrade of **FAAS Scheduler, Python Runner service** and **Python Runner Docker image**.

 The different version of components and compatibility of SeaTable Python Runner are listed in the tables bellow: